EyeSeeTea/clickdown/readme.md

 # The id of your user (optional, only if you use clicktasks).
 user = 12345678

+# Comma-separated list of status of tasks to ignore (in clicktasks, optional).
+ignored = to test,blocked,done (to be reviewed)

 # Maximum number of seconds to keep the cached files (optional, 1h by default).
 cache_age_max = 3600